itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

     C = np.abs(np.imag(1/Z)/(2*np.pi*frequency))
 ```

-​	Finally, the column names in the previously defined data files can be set, with the first column representing voltage and the second column representing capacitance or resistance.
+​Finally, the column names in the previously defined data files can be set, with the first column representing voltage and the second column representing capacitance or resistance.
 Additionally, the axis titles and styles should be set for the output images.

 ```python
 	 np.savetxt(resistance_file, np.array((Vdc, R)).T, fmt='%f,%.15e', header='voltage,resistance')